geogardenclub/geogardenclub.github.io/docs/user-guide/tasks.md

 <img width="300" src="/img/user-guide/tasks-view-home-screen.png"/>

-In this example, the displayed Tasks are associated with two Gardens: Alderwood and Flukes Tail Garden.
+In this example, the displayed Tasks are associated with two Gardens: Kaimake Loop and Makai Garden.

 The second way to view Tasks is through the Tasks view of the Garden Details screen:

 <img width="300" src="/img/user-guide/tasks-view-garden-details.png"/>

-In this case, the displayed Tasks are only those associated with the Garden you selected for Garden Details.
+In this case, the displayed Tasks are only those associated with the Garden you selected for Garden Details--in this case, Kaimake Loop.

 ## Creating Tasks